 Financial statements of One Person Company under Companies Act 2013

 Under Section 137(1) of the Companies Act, 2013 it is mandatory that in a board meeting the company must adapt its financial statements and get it signed by the directors.
 It can be signed by one of the directors.

 After getting it signed by the board of Directors, in Form AOC-4 within 180 days from 31st March of the financial year.

 In One Person Company, balance sheet, profit and loss account, auditor’s report, and notes to accounts are covered in financial statements.
 There is no need to prepare Cash flow statements.

 Within the 30 days from the date of incorporation, a chartered accountant in practice must be appointed to audit all the books and accounts of the One Person Company.
 He must be the first auditor of the company.

 Annual return to be filed by the OPC with Registrar of Companies

 The annual return of a One Person Company shall be filed with ROC as an attachment to Form MGT-7.
 Such annual return has to be signed by the company secretary or where there is no company secretary, by the director of the company.

 Compliance under the Income Tax Act 1961

-- It is mandatory for every One Person Company to file their income tax return in Form ITR 6 for the financial year on or before 30th September of the following fiscal year with Income-tax Department.
+Every One Person Company must file their income tax return in Form ITR 6 for the financial year on or before 30th September of the following fiscal year with Income-tax Department.
 In simple words, it means that for the financial year 2017-2018, income tax return in form ITR6 has to be filed on or before 30th September2018.